amabelleS/storages-frontend/README.md

 https://community-storages.web.app/

-Users can search for storages by there name, descriotion, or adress (google maps supported), and obseeve each storage items
+Users can search for storages by their name, descriotion, or adress (google maps supported), and obseeve each storage items

 ## Storages